The days of skipping PE have come and gone.

 Information On PE Courses

-Furthermore, in the Knowledge Zone you can find more content about the courses and the wider industry.
-An article that may be of particular interest is Stuart Lancaster explaining the value of PE in the context of coaching.
+Furthermore, in the Knowledge Zone, you can find more content about the courses and the wider industry.